-PURPOSE
+Purpose

-The purpose of this Standard Operating Guideline is to establish a common set of guidelines that can assist an incident commander in accounting for fire district personnel operating on the incident scene.
+The purpose of this Standard Operating Guideline is to establish a common set of guidelines that can assist an incident commander in accounting for fire personnel operating on the incident scene.

 The success or failure of the Personnel Accountability System rests with every member of the Department.

-SCOPE
+Scope

 This system is to be used by all personnel who may arrive and operate at the scene of an incident and during practical training evolutions under the Incident Command System.

-EQUIPMENT
+Definitions

+Company – A group of firefighters who operate under a specific truck number for accountability purpose

+Division – A geographical location on an emergency scene.
+A division is supervised by a Division Supervisor who reports to the Incident Commander.
+Companies may work for a Division Supervisor to support the IAP.
+Companies who work under a Division Supervisor report to them.

+Group – A Company or multiple companies merged assigned a functional task such as fire attack, search, ventilation etc. A group reports to the IC unless otherwise stated

+Personal Accountability Officer (PAO) – A person assigned to the task of tracking movement of firefighters on an emergency scene

+Accountability System – A system to track the movement of firefighters on an incident scene.
+This may include electronic, paper format, board, or any other method used by the IC.

+Equipment

 Each person who may participate in practical training evolutions and/or responds to and operates at the scene of an incident is to be provided with a minimum of two (2) identification tags the first tag (helmet tag) should be attached to the rear of the firefighter's helmet and used as their accountability tag.
 This tag should be a duplicate of their district ID card.
-The second card should be kept in the right bunker pants pocket.
+The second card should be kept in their turnout gear.

-At least one personnel accountability board should be available for use at the scene of all incidents.
+At least one personnel accountability system should be available for use at the scene of all incidents.

-On Duty Personnel: (Helmet Tags)
+Apparatus Responding to an alarm (Helmet Tags)

-Once the response vehicle has responded, all personnel assigned to that vehicle will pass their personal ID tag to the crew officer.
+Once the response vehicle has responded, all personnel assigned to that vehicle will pass their personal ID tag to the company officer or firefighter riding in the right front seat position.
 The personal ID tags will then be attached to the apparatus' collector rings.

 Upon Arrival to the scene, the collector ring shall remain in the apparatus with the crew’s accountability tags attached.

+Personal Vehicle Responding to an Alarm

+Personnel responding in their personnel vehicles to an emergency scene, upon arrival shall place their accountability tag on the apparatus ring from which they take an SCBA from.
+The arriving firefighter shall than report to the Incident Command post.
+The IC will record where their SCBA was obtained from, then add them to a company that is either in personal staging or operating in a forward position.

-Personnel responding in personnel vehicles shall leave their helmet tag in a visible location in their vehicle.
+Chief Officers arriving in a district/department vehicle shall leave their tag in a visible location in their vehicle and report to the command post.

-Entry
+Arrival of a Command Officer

-Depending on the situation, first arriving crews may make entry into a structure prior to the arrival of an Incident Commander.
-Once an Incident Commander or a Personnel Accountability Officer (PAO) is established, he/she (or their designee) should determine the personnel operating from the first-arriving apparatus' and notify the Officer(s) of the crew(s)/team(s) and number of personnel working in their respective areas.
-The Incident Commander shall record the teams operating and number of personnel on each team.
+First arriving crews may make entry into a structure prior to the arrival of a fire Department personnel able to take a fixed Incident Command Position.
+Upon the arrival of a Chief Officer or member taking a fixed command position, the transfer of command process should include information about how many firefighters are currently operating in the structure, their company designation/truck number and their locations.
+The Incident Commander shall record the companies operating and number of personnel on each team.